LionsGamesStudio/Flux/TUTORIAL.md

 ## 4. Creating the Player Controller (The "Logic")

 This script's only job is to handle player input and physics.
-It doesn't own any data; it simply **sends update requests** to the global state manager.
+It doesn't own any data; it simply **sends update requests** to the central state manager.

 ### Step 4.1: Create the `PlayerController` Script
 1. Create a new `FluxMonoBehaviour` script named `PlayerController`.